 After crossing the bridge we walked along the Tower of London.

-We continued with the underground to St Paul’s Cathedral which is one of the most famous and most recognisable sights of London.
+We continued with the underground to St Paul’s Cathedral which is one of the most famous and most recognizable sights of London.
 Its dome which is 111 meters high, has dominated the skyline for over 300 years.
 The cathedral, dating from the late 17th century, was designed in Baroque style, and looks amazing.
 Princess Diana and Prince Charles wedding took place at St Paul’s Cathedral in 1981.

 Late afternoon we dressed up and went to the Royal Garden Hotel in Kensington, for afternoon tea in the Park Terrace Lounge.
 We started with a glass of champagne accompanied by strawberries.
 We then had sandwiches, scones, delicate cakes and loose leaf tea.
 We were impressed by the teas and we liked that they brought over the teas in jars for us to smell and decide which one we liked.
 Afternoon Tea at the Royal Garden Hotel was a delight, the quality of service, the presentation and, most importantly, the ingredients used were excellent.
 This was my first afternoon tea in London, but not may last.